 If you were injured at work in Florida, you might wonder: Can I file a claim without an attorney in OJCC Florida?
-The short answer is yes.
-But understanding what this involves is critical to protecting your rights and ensuring your workers’ compensation claim is processed smoothly.
+The short answer is yes (but we usually don’t recommend it).
+Understanding what this involves is critical to protecting your rights and ensuring your workers’ compensation claim is processed smoothly.
 This guide walks you through what to expect, outlines the challenges of self-representation, and highlights when seeking legal support may be in your best interest.

 The Office of the Judges of Compensation Claims oversees Florida’s workers’ compensation disputes.
 If your employer’s insurance denies your benefits or you face delays in receiving them, filing a Petition for Benefits with the OJCC is the formal way to seek resolution.
-Florida law does not require you to have legal representation.
-However, while self representation is allowed, it does not reduce the complexity of the process.
-You must meet strict filing guidelines, understand how to organize documentation, and comply with procedural rules that attorneys spend years mastering.
+Florida law does not require you to have legal representation but without a work comp lawyer fighting for your benefits, the process for the injured worker can be complex.
+There are strict filing guidelines, legal requirements and procedural rules that attorneys spend years mastering.
 Whether you're in Palm Beach, Martin County, or elsewhere in Florida, you have the right to a fair hearing, access to case documents, and protection from employer retaliation.
 But understanding these rights is only part of the picture.
 Applying them correctly is what helps your claim succeed.

 Filing a workers' compensation claim on your own begins with submitting a Petition for Benefits.
-This document must clearly outline how your injury occurred, include employment details, and list the benefits you’re requesting, such as medical treatment or lost wages.
+This document must clearly outline how your injury occurred, include employment details, and list the benefits you’re requesting, such as medical treatment or lost wages and often require supporting documents.
+You'll often need:

 Medical records related to your injury.